mstrlaw/mstrlaw/src/posts/2022-03-13-escaping-the-informational-bubble-–-on-building-thoro-news.md

 The result of this approach is a news feed that attempts to answer: "What's the most common topic being discussed in the media?"

+The way that his is done is by retrieving thousands of articles per day from over 120 sources and clustering them.

+Without getting much into the details, the clustering algorithm works as follows:

+* pick the latest 5000 articles of the current day
+* extract bigrams from the title and body of each individual article
+* compare the similitude of the bigrams; cluster articles accordingly

+Then, when visiting Thoro, list the clusters by descending order of volume of articles.

 <h2>Thoro News</h2>